-Choosing the right lamp can help you save energy dollars.
-Deciding between LED, halogen or compact fluorescent lamps can make more sense when you understand your options.
+Choosing the right light bulb can help you save energy dollars.
+Deciding between LED, halogen or compact fluorescent bulbs can make more sense when you understand your options.
 Below are some facts about lighting that can help you make the right choice.

 Commercial industries, such as stores, schools and businesses, use about 38% of their electricity for lighting.
 In the average home, up to 25% of the electric bill is for lighting.
-Most of this light is produced by inefficient incandescent lamps.
-By choosing to use energy-efficient lamps, monthly electric bills can be significantly reduced.
+Most of this light is produced by inefficient incandescent light bulbs.
+By choosing to use energy-efficient bulbs, monthly electric bills can be significantly reduced.
 In addition, using more energy-efficient products greatly reduces the amount of carbon dioxide and other harmful pollutants released into the atmosphere, which is beneficial for our environment.

-Higher wattage incandescent lamps are not necessarily brighter than their energy-efficient counterparts.
-There are many energy-efficient lighting options that produce light output, quality and performance similar to incandescent lamps.
-Westinghouse Eco-Halogen lamps are an excellent energy-efficient alternative to traditional incandescent lamps because they use less energy, provide excellent color and they are dimmable.
+Higher wattage incandescent light bulbs are not necessarily brighter than their energy-efficient counterparts.
+There are many energy-efficient lighting options that produce light output, quality and performance similar to incandescent bulbs.
+Westinghouse Eco-Halogen light bulbs are an excellent energy-efficient alternative to traditional incandescent bulbs because they use less energy, provide excellent color and they are dimmable.